tradingfinder forex trade management expert

-Learning Liquidity Void (LV) in ICT Style
+Liquidity Void (LV): Using Liquidity Voids in ICT Trading

 Comments:0

-3 Min
+21 Min

 Liquidity Void (LV) refers to a situation where there are insufficient orders to fill a rapid price movement within a specific timeframe.
+This phenomenon is often considered an indication of strong market movements and a lack of sufficient buyer or seller participation in that area.

 How to Create a Liquidity Void